Siamese Fighting fish have this attractive appearance and amusing personalities which is why they are the go-to choice for many beginner aquarists.

 Furthermore, my experience has been that Siamese fighting fish need hideouts where they can retreat from time to time.

-This means that apart from a substrate, you should add plants and driftwood or a cave ornament that will keep your betta’s stress levels as low as possible.
+This means that apart from a substrate, your new aquarium setup also needs plants and driftwood or a cave ornament that will keep your betta’s stress levels as low as possible.

 You should consider that all these decorations will take some of the fish tank’s capacity.